Triceps Tendon Ruptures

 The symptoms of a triceps tendon rupture may include sudden severe pain in the back of the elbow, swelling, bruising, weakness in the affected arm, and difficulty extending the elbow.

-The treatment of triceps tendon ruptures depends on the severity of the injury and the patient's overall health.
+The triceps tendon rupture treatment depends on the severity of the injury and the patient’s overall health.
 In general, operative management is recommended for complete tears or high-grade injuries, while non-operative management is recommended for partial tears or low-grade injuries.

 Non-operative management typically involves rest, ice, anti-inflammatory medication, and physical therapy to reduce pain and inflammation and promote healing.
 In some cases, a brace or splint may also be recommended to support the affected arm and reduce stress on the damaged tendon.